-Down-to-earth, person-centered, participatory, prosperity-oriented, inclusive, responsive, data-minded, and creative approaches to vision, strategy and systems for innovating social, civic and cooperative problem solving.
+Down-to-earth, person-centered, participatory, prosperity-oriented, inclusive, adaptive, evidence-minded, and creative approaches to vision, strategy and systems for social, civic, cooperative and solidarity problem solving.

 Cooking a meal is how I first learned what it meant to serve other people.
 Cooking can be hard work and every bit of that work can make it better for the people you are cooking for.
 That's my approach in government too: work hard and always focus on the well-being of the people I serve.